 Prior to joining UTC, Ms. Drake managed production operations at both the Ford Motor Company and Visteon Corporation, where she was Ford's product line manager for steering systems and plant manager of Visteon's fuel system operation.

-In February 2017 Ms. Drake was appointed to the board of Woodward, Inc. where she serves as the Chair of the Nominating and Governance Committee and is a member of the Compensation Committee.
+Appointed to the board of Woodward, Inc. in 2017, Ms. Drake currently serves as the Chair of the Nominating and Governance Committee and is a member of the Compensation Committee.
 Woodward, Inc. is an independent designer, manufacturer and service provider of control system solutions and components for the aerospace and industrial markets.

-Ms. Drake serves on the Board of Governors of the Aerospace Industries Association (AIA).
-In November 2018 she was elected as a member of AIA's Executive Committee.
+Ms. Drake has been serving on the Board of Governors of the Aerospace Industries Association (AIA) since 2018 and was a member of AIA's Executive Committee from November 2018 to November 2020.
 AIA helps shape the American aerospace and defense industries' future by advocating for polices and responsible budgets that keep our country strong, bolster our capacity to innovate, and spur our economic growth.

-In January 2020 Girl Scouts of the USA (GSUSA) selected Ms. Drake to serve on their National Board of Directors.
+Ms. Drake has served on the Girl Scouts of the USA (GSUSA) National Board of Directors since 2020.
 The 2.5 million member GSUSA is the nation's preeminent leadership development organization for girls, with programs coast to coast and across the globe.

-Ms. Drake also serves on the National Space Council's Users' Advisory Group (UAG).
-Chaired by Admiral James Ellis, Jr., USN, Retired, the UAG is a federal advisory committee that advises the National Space Council on U.S. national space policy and approaches to strengthen U.S. leadership in space.
-Ms. Drake started serving a two-year appointment in June 2020.
+From June 2020 to June 2022 Ms. Drake served on the National Space Council's Users' Advisory Group (UAG).
+The UAG is a federal advisory committee that advises the National Space Council on U.S. national space policy and approaches to strengthen U.S. leadership in space.